weavejester/lein-generate/README.md

 ```

 Then add dependencies for the generators you want to use.
 This plugin
-comes with a simple generator that provides a simple namespace
+comes with a simple generator library that provides a simple namespace
 template.

 ```clojure